monte-carlo-data/data-downtime-challenge/README.md

 ___

 This should get you up and running and able to revisit the notebooks from the course.
 Feel free to submit issues.
-Some small typos and visual glitches are still `#TODO` so check back soon!